 2. No rain, no problem

-We had a relatively normal spring leading into a hot summer, but the lack of rain was not as much of an issue as many may think.
+We had a relatively wet spring leading into a dry summer, Overall, the lack of rain was not as much of an issue as many may think.
 In fact, we have found that the addition of water to ripening fruit during the summer serves to dilute the juice, so we intentionally don’t irrigate.
-We want concentrated flavours for our cider.
+A bit of natural rain never hurts, but we want concentrated flavours for our cider.

 3. Fruits of our labour